This post was last updated on August 9, 2022 by Preethi Sukumaran

 In this post, we are going to see why Ayurveda pays so much attention to meal timing and how this is a key part of developing healthy eating habits.

-Selection of healthy eating timings: Different doshas influence different dayparts
+Planning healthy eating schedule: Different doshas influence different dayparts

 Ayurveda tells us that each day is divided into 4-hour dayparts.
 Each of these dayparts is connected to the slow rise, peaking, and then falling of a particular dosha in our body.